Government of the 25th Dáil

-The Government of the 25th Dáil or the 20th Government of Ireland (10 March 1987 – 12 July 1989) was the government of Ireland formed after the 1987 general election on 17 February 1987.
+The 20th government of Ireland (10 March 1987 – 12 July 1989) was the government of Ireland formed after the 1987 general election to the 25th Dáil on 17 February 1987.
 It was a minority Fianna Fáil government which had the qualified support of Fine Gael, the main opposition party, an arrangement known as the Tallaght Strategy after a speech by its leader Alan Dukes.
 The national debt had doubled under the previous government.
 The government introduced budget cuts in all departments.
 The taxation system was also reformed.
 One of the major schemes put forward was the establishment of the International Financial Services Centre (IFSC) in Dublin.
 During this period the Government organised the 1,000-year anniversary of the founding of Dublin.